-We will introduce you to IEEE 802.11, also known as Wi-Fi, and the Wi-Fi family of standards.
-At the same time, the complementary roles of Wi-Fi and 5G will also be addressed.
-Follow us live on 6 December from 11:00 until 12:30.
+The lecture introduced the participants to IEEE 802.11, also known as Wi-Fi, and the Wi-Fi family of standards.
+At the same time, the complementary roles of Wi-Fi and 5G was addressed.
+Watch the recording and find out more about this topic.

 José M. Fonseca de Moura is the IEEE President and CEO.
 IEEE is the largest professional organization in the world with 422 thousand members from over 160 countries.
 He is also the Philip L. and Marsha Dowd University Professor at CMU.
 His areas of expertise are signal and image processing, graph signal processing, data science, and learning.
 He holds 16 patents issued by the USPTO.
 Two of his patents (co-inventor Alek Kavcic) are used in over three billion hard disk drives in 60% of all computers sold in the last 13 years, and they were the subject of a $750 million settlement between CMU and a chip semiconductor company.
 He is a Fellow of IEEE, of the AAAS, of the US National Academy of Inventors, a corresponding member of the Academia das Ciências of Portugal, and a member of the US National Academy of Engineering.

 Title of the presentation: IEEE: Innovating for a Better Tomorrow